 Step 4: Look Into Buying A Solid State Drive (SSD)

 Solid State Drives (SSDs) are slowly replacing standard hard drives in computers.
 SSDs function similarly to HDDs, though they use interconnected flash memory chips to retain data instead of the magnetic coating found on the platters of the hard drives.
-You can permanently install the chips on the system’s motherboard, on a PCI/PCIe card, or in a box that is sized, shaped, and wired to slot in for a laptop or desktop’s hard drive.
+You can permanently install the chips on the system’s motherboard (you can opt for the Best AM4 motherboards for Ryzen 5000), on a PCI/PCIe card, or in a box that is sized, shaped, and wired to slot in for a laptop or desktop’s hard drive.

 What makes the SSD better than an HDD is speed.
 PCs with an SSD will boot in seconds and most certainly under a minute.
 Hard drives require time to speed up to operating specs and will probably always be slower than an SSD during normal use.
 SSDs will boot devices faster, launch apps faster, and perform faster overall.
 In addition to that, an SSD has no moving parts, which means that it is more likely to keep your data safe in the event that you drop your laptop or your computer is shaken during operation.
 Oh, and since they don’t have moving parts SSDs operate in complete silence which, if you’re someone who doesn’t like a loud laptop or desktop, is just another added benefit.